The article may contain affiliate links.

 Now I still use a plastic one with soft bristles.
 When I’ll need to replace it, I’ll look for an eco-friendly alternative.
 But I’m afraid all toothbrushes’ bristles are plastic today, even if the rest is for example made of bamboo.

 I’m not buying a new one until I’ll use the one I have.
 And I’m using it for about a year.
 You don’t have to listen to ads and dentists, parents or friends that are soaked with advertisement and the opinion that you should replace your toothbrush every month.
 Firstly, today dentists say that the best method of brushing is very delicate.
 So the toothbrush doesn’t break down at all.
-Secondly, if you’re worrying about bacteria on your toothbrush, you can soak it in boiling water.
+Secondly, if you’re worried about bacteria on your toothbrush, you can soak it in boiling water.

-Coconut oil as toothpaste
+coconut oil as toothpaste

 For a year or more I brush my teeth with coconut oil.
 It’s perfect for me.
 My teeth are clean and in the same or better condition as while using a shop toothpaste.
 I always had the tendency to have tooth decay regardless of how much I cared about my tooth hygiene.